Support-pl/ione/ione/README.md

 * IONe module structure

 Your module should starts from the _main.rb_ file inside your module directory.
-If your module have some constants, you may put it to the _config.yml_.
+If your module have some constants, you may put it to the _ione.conf_.

 * For example